 Contract effected test

 The contract effected test is used for determining the taxability of the income accruing to the taxpayer from trading transactions.
-The important factor here is whether or not the contract of purchase or sale is made in Hong Kong.
-This includes negotiation, conclusion and execution of the terms of the contract.
+The critical factor is whether the purchase or sale contract is made in Hong Kong.
+It includes negotiation, conclusion, and execution of the contract terms.
 The following factors should also be taken into consideration:

 - How were the goods shipped?

 - How were the sales solicited and orders processed?

 - How were the goods procured and stored?